itzikb/itzikb.github.io/_posts/2021-12-05-resize-disk-openstack-virt.md

 ---
 layout: single
 permalink: /resize-disk-openstack-virt/
-title: "Resize an existing disk of a compute in virt setup"
+title: "Resize an existing disk of a compute in a virt setup"
 tags: openstack
 comments: true
 ---